| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 The materials, both liquid asphalt and asphalt binder, are used on the basis of certification.
 The follow‑up acceptance testing is performed to verify the compliance so work will not be delayed pending the test results.
 However, if the material has not been incorporated and acceptance tests indicate noncompliance, the material will be rejected.

 Unless indicated otherwise in the contract documents, the contractor must use performance graded (PG) asphalt binders.
-If a PG asphalt binder is used but the properties do not comply with specifications, consult with the Office of Materials, the Office of Construction and Materials, and the District Materials Engineer for appropriate resolution.
+If a PG asphalt binder is used but the properties do not comply with specifications, consult with the Construction and Materials Bureau, and the District Materials Engineer for appropriate resolution.
 A price adjustment may or may not be appropriate depending upon the circumstances involved in each situation.

 3. Asphalt Binder Content